 A lot of retail display design translates surprisingly well into a craft fair setting.
-You might assume that retail shops would use displays that aren't portable enough for a craft show setting.
+You might assume that retail shops would use displays that aren't portable enough for craft shows.

 While it's true that some ideas may need to be reimagined to be more portable, you will probably be surprised by how many great, craft show appropriate display ideas you'll find if you check out your local independently owned shops.

-To get you started, here are some photos of retail displays in some lovely independently owned shops that sell handmade goods.
+To get you started with some great ideas, here are some photos of retail displays in some lovely independently owned shops that sell handmade goods.

-Such a simple display.
-These bright handmade socks speak for themselves.
+This is such a simple display.
+The bright handmade socks speak for themselves.
 They don't need a fancy display to grab our attention.
 I like that they are placed neatly on the table and in the basket, but they aren't arranged in a complex, fussy way.

 How clever is this display?
 Shallow wooden crates hung on the wall and used as shelves.
 This photo is from a sweet shop in Lunenburg, Nova Scotia.
 Lunenburg is full of adorable shops that sell handmade items - definitely a great place to visit for those who love handmade.

 I especially love the way these dark crates are hung on a light wall with some space between each crate.
 The light background and the space lightens the whole effect and makes it fantastic.

 The color blocking of dark vs. light candles, combined with the arrangement by size draws your eye around and makes this simple display really work.

 Color blocking is a simple way to create visual interest in a display of almost any type of product.

 One thing that's great about glass shelves is that the light flows through each shelf, so your products don't get lost in dark corners in middle or bottom shelves.
 On a practical note, of course, travelling to craft shows with glass shelves can be tricky, but, depending on your product, it might be worth the extra care and caution required.